 Cost: Starts at $6 per user per month

-Cornerstone OnDemand is a learning solution that supports employee compliance and development learning with a robust, customizable learning management system, a modern user interface, exclusively curated content subscriptions, and collaborative learning opportunities.
-With scalable, cutting-edge technology and an ever-evolving library of exclusive content, you can equip your employee skills development to stay relevant.
+Cornerstone OnDemand is a learning solution that supports employee compliance and development learning with a robust, customizable enterprise learning management system, a modern user interface, exclusively curated content subscriptions, and collaborative learning opportunities.
+With scalable, cutting-edge technology and an ever-evolving library of exclusive training content, you can equip your employee skills development to stay relevant.

 Pros